 A formal annual performance appraisal process is performed on the Board, the Committees, the individual Directors and the Company's main service providers.
-During the year, the Board commissioned an evaluation of its performance, effectiveness, processes and governance compared to best practice.
-This was conducted by external evaluation consultants, Fletcher Jones, who are independent of the Company and the Directors.

-The evaluation was conducted through a programme of both open and closed-ended questions and personal interviews with each of the Directors.
-Feedback on the Board and Committees' effectiveness was also obtained from key service providers including the Investment Manager, company secretary and broker.
-The evaluation also considered the Board and Committees' composition size and skillset and the Directors' performance including their roles in chairing committees.
-The evaluation of the discharge of the specific responsibilities of the committees was undertaken internally by the Board.
+Led by the Chairman, the evaluation was conducted through a programme of both open and closed-ended questions answered by each of the Directors.
+The evaluation also considered the Board and Committees' composition size and skillset and the Directors' performance including their roles in chairing committees and the discharge of the specific responsibilities of the committees.
 The results of the evaluation were reviewed by the Chairman and discussed with the Board.

 The conclusions of the performance evaluation were positive and demonstrated that the Directors were operating effectively and showed the necessary commitment to the effective fulfilment of their duties.
-The Board also considered the evaluation conclusions on the composition of the Board and Committees, in terms of skill set and broader diversity considerations, which have been added to its succession planning discussions.
-Any future director appointments will take into consideration the evaluation recommendations on desirable knowledge and skillsets.

-Based upon the conclusions of the appraisal on Directors' performance and effectiveness, the Board recommends that each of the Directors should be re-elected as a Director at the forthcoming AGM.
+Based upon the conclusions of the appraisal on Directors' performance and effectiveness, the Board recommends that each of the Directors should be elected or re-elected as a Director at the forthcoming AGM.
 Furthermore, the Board is satisfied, having considered each Director's experience and the nature of, and anticipated demands on their time by their other business commitments including other investment trusts, that each Director is able to commit the time required to fulfil their responsibilities as a Director of the Company.